janrain/jump.android/Docs/Jump_Integration_Guide.md

 ### Baseline Merge User-Interface

-In order to lower the JUMP SDK integration overhead the SDK provides a baseline user experience for the merge account flow.
+In order to lower the JUMP Mobile Libraries and Sample Code integration overhead the Mobile Libraries and Sample Code provides a baseline user experience for the merge account flow.
 You can use the baseline UX to get started exploring the feature.
 Later on, you can get more control over the UX by implementing your own UX, and using the headless APIs provided to interact with Capture.